hemangjoshi37a/hjalgos_notebooks/README.md

 📈📈📈 hjAlgos 🗠🗠🗠

-Algorithmic tradong NSE and BSE stocks using Zerodha's kite-connect API.
+Algorithmic trading NSE and BSE stocks using Zerodha's kite-connect API.

 Steps to give authentication to this library:
 1) Open "Allow_API.ipynb"